 In some states, initiatives can be proposed at the local and state level to establish new laws and amend existing laws.
 In states such as Colorado and Oregon, the initiative may also be used to amend the state constitution.

-Today, CELDF is working with communities and groups, along with our state Community Rights Networks, to protect and advance community, social, economic, and environmental rights.
-Often this occurs with people coming together to advance a citizen initiative in their community or state.
+CELDF is working with communities and groups, along with state Community Rights Networks, to protect and advance community, social, economic, environmental and ecosystem rights.
+Often this occurs with people coming together to advance ballot initiatives in their community or state.

 In their legal challenge, corporate and government interests argued that the people of the community didn’t have the authority to protect their neighborhoods, the Spokane River, or workers.
 In early 2016, the Washington Supreme Court agreed, ruling that the interests of corporations outweigh the democratic authority of the people of Spokane to vote on the measure, permanently blocking the initiative from reaching the ballot.
 It was a massive restriction of democratic rights by the state.

-Further, in states across the country, we’ve seen our own elected officials and county election boards actively work to keep people in their communities and states from exercising their democratic right to the initiative.
+In states across the country, we’ve seen elected officials and local election boards actively work to keep people from exercising their right to direct democracy.
+We’ve also seen new state legislation enacted to specifically empower these tactics.

 For example, in 2015, Ohio Secretary of State John Husted sued community groups to keep their initiatives from the ballot.
-CELDF’s legal team defended the right of the people to the initiative, with the Ohio Supreme Court ruling that the Secretary of State did not have the authority to block “we the people” from the initiative.
+CELDF’s legal team defended the right of the people to the initiative, with the Ohio Supreme Court ruling that the Secretary of State did not have the authority to take away residents’ ballot initiatives.

 In Spokane, also in 2015, Mayor David Condon went to court to keep the Worker Bill of Rights initiative from the ballot.
 CELDF’s legal team successfully argued in court that the mayor did not have the authority to stop the measure from moving forward.

-CELDF’s legal team is working in Colorado, Oregon, Washington, Ohio, Pennsylvania, and other states to defend the right to direct democracy via the initiative.
-This includes providing legal counsel for our local and state partners.
-With our support, they are taking on corporate and government efforts to restrict our democratic rights by blocking citizen-sponsored initiatives from reaching the ballot for a vote of the people.
+ELDF’s legal team continues to work in Oregon, Ohio, Pennsylvania, and other states to defend the right to direct democracy via the initiative.
+This includes providing legal counsel for our local and state partners, and ongoing civil rights litigation in Ohio.

 WHAT CAN YOU DO?